-Proposed Mitigation: Most of the proposed projects are self-mitigating and provide a net benefit to the aquatic environment.
-General measures have been developed to reduce or avoid the potential adverse effects associated with actions to be covered by the permit coordination program.
-These measures, as appropriate for a specific action, would be included as special conditions on any practice installed under the Program.
-Short-term impacts to aquatic resources that cannot be avoided during project construction would be mitigated through improved longterm water quality and wetland habitat that would result from reduced non-point source pollution and streambank erosion, bioengineered streambank protection, increased groundwater recharge, and aquatic and terrestrial habitat enhancement.
+Most of the proposed projects covered under the RGP would provide a net benefit to the aquatic environment.
+General mitigation measures have been developed to reduce or avoid the potential adverse effects associated with actions to be covered by the Program.
+These measures, as appropriate for a specific action, would be included as special conditions to project authorizations under the RGP.
+Short-term impacts to aquatic resources that cannot be avoided during project construction would be mitigated through improved long-term water quality and wetland habitat that would result from reduced non-point source erosion. bioengineered pollution and streambank streambank protection, increased groundwater recharge, and aquatic and terrestrial habitat enhancement.